Entering the CBC Short Story Prize? Heather O'Neill has 5 tips for you

 Author Heather O'Neill is no stranger to the world of literary prizes.
 Her debut novel, Lullabies for Little Criminals, was shortlisted for a Governor General's Literary Award and won Canada Reads in 2007.
 She was the first back-to-back finalist for the Scotiabank Giller Prize and her writing has appeared in places like the Guardian, the New York Times and the Globe and Mail.
 Her latest book is the novel The Lonely Hearts Hotel.

-CBC Books hosted a Facebook Live video with O'Neill and our CBC Literary Prizes manager, Dionne Codrington, to answer your questions about submitting.
+CBC Books hosted a Facebook Live video with O'Neill and our CBC Literary Prizes manager, Dionne Codrington, to answer your questions about submitting to the CBC Short Story Prize.
 During the chat, O'Neill shared some helpful advice for those thinking about entering.
 You can watch the entire video at the end of this post.

 1. Write and write and write